 So how do we cut the noise, restore sanity to brand managers as well as customers complaining of lackluster experiences due to the noise overload?

 A/B Split Testing

 One of the simplest ways to determine how added noise affects a certain landing page or online experience is to split-test the Before/After.
-Over time, websites and information tend to grow like wildfire, but this isn’t necessarily a bad thing if the creation of sources contains value-added content.
-However, in most cases we just let the content grow, but we don’t come back and “clean” or evaluate our presence as often as we should.
+Over time, websites and information tend to grow like wildfire, but this isn’t necessarily bad if the creation of sources contains value-added content.
+However, we just let the content grow in most cases, but we don’t come back and “clean” or evaluate our presence as often as we should.

 Testing the Before/After pages over a 2-week period will give us clear indications on whether the pages are too long, overloaded, or becoming too cumbersome to convert.
 Bounce rates, time spent, and other factors can be indicative of problems within the user experience.
 The data rarely lies and in almost 95% of situations, removing “the noise” will clarify the user’s focus, creating a simpler browsing session and buying experience, which leads to higher conversion rates.